ChromeWax/BaseballCardGrader/README.md

 ```
 docker compose up
 ```
-This will create a PyTorch container with CUDA support, copy the relevant python files over, install any dependencies, map the dataset and checkpoint folders to the container, run the script to create the model, and then export the script to the ONNX format.
+This will create a PyTorch container with CUDA support, copy the relevant Python files over, install any dependencies, map the dataset and checkpoint folders to the container, run the script to create the model, and then export the script to the ONNX format.

-The ONNX model will be stored in the path `BaseballCardGrader/Trainer/checkpoint` after training.
+The ONNX model will be stored in the path `BaseballCardGrader/Trainer/checkpoint` after training is complete.

 #### Requirements:
 - Nvidia GPU that supports CUDA